hubchev/temp_exam/README.md

 ## Method 3: Using the mouse

 In GitHub click the green `<> Code v` button that you find at this repo.
 In the context menu that opens, you find a button named `Download ZIP`.
 Click that and you have the a zipped copy of the repo which you can unzip and use.

+## Method 4: Using this link

+You can download the repo in zipped file using [this link](https://github.com/hubchev/temp_exam/zipball/HEAD).
+Now, you can unzip it into a directory of your choice.

 # How to Use the Template